Money Transmitter (formerly known as Seller of Checks)

 Existing Seller of Checks Licensees:

-• Watch for a license item in NMLS that instructs you to obtain a new electronic surety bond.
+• Comply with the license item in NMLS that instructs you to obtain a new electronic surety bond.

 • Take action to ensure that your policies and procedures will comply with the new Money Transmitters law beginning January 1, 2025.